nickmilanos/nickmilanos.com/README.md

     * React.js

 ## Status
-All main features are implemented  and project is on line.
-You can find it at: www.nickmilanos.com
+You can find the website at: www.nickmilanos.com
-As i learn new technologies i'm trying to implement them, in order to optimize the readability and maintainability of the code base.